 If you have insights to share about an image, please let us know.

-This is just the beginning of a great adventure.
+This is a great adventure.
 We will be adding new voices, stories, and artifacts as we go.
-We look forward to sharing this experience with everyone, and hope you make FOUND your home for inspiration and wonder.
+It is a labor of love to share this experience with everyone, and we hope you make FOUND your home for inspiration and wonder.